Dealing with behaviour appropriately is key to successful teaching and learning. Find out what this might involve...

 It's important to remember that bad behaviour is very rarely a personal attack on your capabilities.
 However, how you manage classroom behaviour will determine how you develop as a teacher.

 Alison Winson, head of secondary and post compulsory education at the University of Worcester, sees the teacher as the starting point of excellent behaviour management.
 'A good starting point is to have an understanding of yourself,' she says.
 'You need to be able to regulate your own emotions and act professionally in all circumstances.'
 She explains that the ability to remain calm and patient, while evoking optimism and confidence, are essential qualities in a teacher.

 Once you've mastered these attributes, you'll need to implement them in the classroom.
-Along with Alison, University of Worcester PGCE Secondary student Stephanie Kearns and graduates Ellen Jauncey, Elaine Woods and Amy Webb offer their guidance on how to curb bad behaviour in your lessons.
+Along with Alison, University of Worcester PGCE Secondary graduates Stephanie Kearns, Ellen Jauncey, Elaine Woods and Amy Webb offer their guidance on how to curb bad behaviour in your lessons.

 Establish ground rules

 The most important rule is to be consistent in how you deal with your pupils.
 Praise and reward good behaviour and refuse to tolerate troublemakers.
 If your class can see that you're firm in your discipline, they're less likely to challenge your rules.